 - Trouble with vision or hearing

-- Shunt—a tube is placed in the brain to allow the extra fluid to drain out of the brain.
+- Shunt—A tube is placed from the brain to the abdomen to allow the extra fluid to drain out of the brain.

 Children's Craniofacial Association http://www.ccakids.com